phase1geo/tke/doc/md/TKE Developer Guide/Syntax Handling/File Format.textbundle/text.md

 | subscript | Any text tagged with the associated _class\_name_ will be written in subscript. |
 | click | Any text tagged with the associated _class\_name_ will be clickable.
 Any left-clicks associated with the text will call a specified Tcl procedure. |

+##### Regular Expressions

 The second section in the advanced section is a list of highlight calls, associating values/regular expressions with Tcl procedure calls that will be executed whenever text is found that matches the value/regular expression.
 The highlight calls are defined using the following syntax:

-	HighlightRegexp             {regular_expression} procedure_name
+	HighlightRegexp             {regular_expression} processing_procedure
-	HighlightClassStartWithChar {character}          procedure_name
+	HighlightClassStartWithChar {character}          processing_procedure

+##### Processing Procedures

-For user-created syntax files, the location of the Tcl procedures would be within the main.tcl plugin file.
+For user-created syntax files, the location of the processing procedures will either be within the main.tcl plugin file or within the syntax file itself.
 The purposes of the Tcl procedure is to take the matching contents of the text widget and return a list containing a list of tags, their starting positions in the text widget, their ending positions in the text widget, and any Tcl procedures to call (if the tag is clickable) along with an optional new starting position in the text widget to begin parsing (default is to start at the character just after the input matching text.

 The following is a representation of this Tcl procedure: